xwp/stream/readme.txt

 == Screenshots ==

 1. Every logged-in user action is logged in the activity stream and organized for easy filtering and searching.
-2. Control which user roles can access Stream, determine how long records should live before being purged, or purge them from the database manually at any time.
+2. Control which user roles have their activity tracked and which user roles can access Stream.
+3. Enable private feed access for your activity Stream, determine how long records should live before being purged, or purge them from the database manually at any time.

 == Changelog ==